Scare Tactics: Production

 Its first two seasons aired from April 2003 to December 2004.
 After a hiatus, the show returned for a third season, which premiered on July 9, 2008.
 The fourth season premiered on October 4, 2010.
 On July 17, 2017, it was announced that Blumhouse Television was going to produce a new season of the show.
 On July 25, 2024, USA Network announced that it would reboot Scare Tactics with Jordan Peele's Monkeypaw Productions and Universal Television Alternative Studio set to produce.

 Lawsuit

-In February 2003, two months before the show premiered, Kara Blanc (a victim on the show) sued Syfy, the producers of the show and two actors (Mathew Mertha and Travis Draft) for emotional damages and had to be hospitalized multiple times due to the incident.
-In July 2003, the court ruled in favor of the plaintiff, adding in noneconomic and punitive damages.
+In February 2003, two months before the show premiered, Kara Blanc (a target of a prank on the show) sued Sci-Fi Channel, the producers of the show, one actor (Travis Draft) and the friend who set her up (Mathew Mertha).
+Her suit claimed emotional damages and that she had to be hospitalized multiple times due to the incident.
+In November 2004, the parties reached a mutually satisfactory settlement.